cedynia/mpkcc/README.md

 # Mpkcc

 Mpkcc (mapnik cross compiled) is a bash script that automates the cross-compilation process of the [mapnik](https://github.com/mapnik/mapnik) c++ library for other cpu architectures than x86_64 PC.
-You can use it as the static library in your NDK project.
+You can use it as the static library in your Android NDK or Qt Android project.

 Mpkcc currently supports only the Android platform with the the following features.